LegischBeatz/FeedPulse/README.md

 ### Configuration

 The application relies on a running language model service.
 Edit `config.ini` to point `api_url` to your model's endpoint and specify the `model_name`.
+You can also modify `rewrite_prompt` to change how articles are rewritten.
 The defaults work with an Ollama-compatible API.

 ### Running the API